cseanburns/systems-librarianship/src/p3-learning-the-command-line.md

 I encourage you to explore it as a scripting language.

 There are three reasons,
-from a systems administration point of view, to prefer the CLI over the GUI.
+from a systems administration/librarianship point of view, to prefer the CLI over the GUI.

-First, the GUI entails extra software, and the more software we have on a server, the more resources (memory, CPU, storage, etc) that software consumes.
+* First, the GUI entails extra software, and the more software we have on a server, the more resources (memory, CPU, storage, etc) that software consumes.
 We would much rather have our machine's resources being used to provide the services we build them to do than to run irrelevant software.
-Second, the extra software a GUI requires means that we expose our systems to additional security risks.
-That is, every time we install more software on our servers, the server becomes more vulnerable because all software has bugs.
+* Second, the extra software a GUI requires means that we expose our systems to additional security risks.
+That is, every time we install more software on our servers, the server becomes more vulnerable because all software is buggy.
-This means that we want to be
-conservative, careful, and protective of our systems.
+This means that we want to be conservative, careful, and protective of our systems.
 This is especially true for production systems.
-Third, graphical user interfaces do not provide a good platform for automation, at least not remotely as well as command line interfaces do.
+* Third, graphical user interfaces do not provide a good platform for automation, at least not remotely as well as command line interfaces do.
-Working on the command line,
-becuase it is a text-based environment, in what is known as a [shell][shell], is a reproducible process.
+Working on the command line, because it is a text-based environment, in what is known as a [shell][shell], is a reproducible process.
 That is not as easily true in a GUI.

 Fortunately, Linux, and
 many other Unix-like operating systems,